Kimmy and LisaMarie Scotti

-Kimmy and LisaMarie Scotti started Monthly Gift, because they were tired of all those late night tampon runs and pads made of toilet paper, overstocking and yet somehow always running out of supplies at just the “right” moment.
-Simply put, they were fed up of feeling like their periods owned them and they were sure there was an easier way for women today.
+Kimmy and LisaMarie Scotti started Monthly Gift, because they were tired of all those late-night tampon runs and pads made of toilet paper, overstocking and yet somehow always running out of supplies at just the “right” moment.
+Simply put, they were fed up with feeling like their periods owned them and they were sure there was an easier way for women today.

 Tell us a bit about Monthly Gift and what your business does.

 Kimmy: Monthly Gift is a subscription-based feminine-care delivery service and mobile app that helps you stay on top of your period by delivering the highest quality period products straight to your door, and by helping you track your cycle from your phone.
 Our mission is to change the conversation around women’s health and to make our lives significantly easier.
 We’re working hard to create pioneering technology, insanely convenient services, and top-notch content for the Monthly Gift community.
 Through our partnership with Days for Girls, every box of Monthly Gift products supplies a girl with a day of feminine care products.